easystats/report/README.md

 ### Mixed Models

-Mixed models (coming from example from the `lme4` package), which popularity and usage is exploding, can also be reported as it should:
+Mixed models, whose popularity and usage is exploding, can also be
+reported:

 ``` r
 library(lme4)